BitcoinDesign/Guide/guide/designing-products/personal-finance.md

 </div>

-Sinking funds do not necessarily require a dedicated account.
+Sinking funds do not necessarily require a dedicated wallet.
 The amount secured could be deposited into any monthly budgeting or savings wallet.

 ## Savings